Great Wass Island Salvage Company e-Store

 Liberty Tool Company, depicted above on the right, remains; the front of The Davistown Museum/Liberty Graphics can be seen on the left.

 The Liberty Tool Company is New England's largest secondhand tool store.
 Prospective visitors to the Liberty Tool Company, please note Liberty Tool Company's location in the scenic hill country of the Norumbega bioregion, approximately 25 miles inland from Belfast, Camden, Rockland, and Waldoboro.
 Liberty Tool Company is located at the headwaters of the west branch of the historic George's River watershed in what was once one of coastal Maine's busiest mill towns (1810 - 1860).
 The Liberty Tool Company is one of several corporate sponsors of the Davistown Museum.
-Numerous items at Liberty Tool are for sale on our eBay storefront, the Great Wass Island Salvage Company.
+Numerous items at Liberty Tool are for sale on our eBay storefront.

 DIRECTIONS: